smarini/tardis-phylogenetics/README.md

 and the TARDiS explorer GUI will open in your default browser.
 Retrieve example data in `data/example` and click on `Run Tardis`.

 # Yes but what does TARDiS do exactly?
-TARDiS subsamples genomic data sets optimizing genomic diversity and temporal sampling according to parameters set by the users.
+TARDiS subsamples genetic data sets optimizing genetic diversity and temporal sampling according to parameters set by the users.
 The optimization is driven by a genetic algorithm.

 # Citation
 A paper describing TARDiS principles and application is